Poove Poochudava (TV series): Plot

-Shiva and Shakthi meet in an automobile accident and instantly hate each other, but conspire to help Shiva's cousin brother Sundhar who has fallen in love with Shakthi's sister Meenakshi.
+Shiva and Shakthi meet in an automobile accident and instantly hate each other, but conspire to help Shiva's cousin Sundhar who has fallen in love with Shakthi's sister Meenakshi.
 Following a series of misunderstandings, Meenakshi's marriage to Gautham is called off and the new match Sundhar was proposed.
 Meenakshi's parents agree but Sundhar's mother Subadhra insists that Shiva marry first as the eldest son.
 As Subadhra had killed Shiva's parents to get his property.
 Though Shiva is a woman hater with no interest in marriage, he says he will marry his employee, Nithya.

 Shakthi learns that Subadhra has ill intentions and she threatens to have Meenakshi killed if Shakthi doesn't stop the marriage.
 Shakthi is suspicious when Nithya disappears, but it turns out that Shiva was never serious about the wedding and paid Nithya to pretend.
 Shiva's relatives that he marry Shakthi.
 Shiva thinks Sundhar's life and he accepts to marry Shakthi However, Shakthi also accepts it, and they are married, also Meenakshi and Sundhar married.

 Both couples move into the law's family, though Shiva and Shakthi continue to quarrel.
 Subadhra consults an astrologer and is convinced that there is a threat to Sundhar's life, which is why she tried to interfere with their marriage.
 Told of this, Meenakshi makes excuses to postpone the consummation of their marriage to save Sundhar, and the couple faces ongoing interference from his relatives.
 Shakthi later learns that the astrologer is a charlatan.

 Aishwarya, Shakthi's cousin moves into the home in a scheme of Subadhra's, and she tries to come between Sundhar and Meenakshi.
 She also helps to frame Shakthi for the theft of family heirlooms, and then for mental illness.
 Shiva becomes sympathetic and seems to grow closer to Shakthi.
 However, he gives her divorce papers on his birthday.
 Shakthi requests one year to make him fall in love with her, which he accepts.

 Shiva's sister Dharani moves into the house and becomes an ally to Shakthi.
 In a complicated plot they put pressure on Subadhra, and Meenakshi overhears Subadhra and Aishwarya discussing their schemes.
 Meenakshi confronts them for their underhanded behaviour.
 Finally Aishwariya leaves the home.